BMW B38 engine

 The BMW B38 is a 1198 and 1499 cc turbocharged straight-three DOHC petrol engine, which replaced the straight-four BMW N13.
 Production started in 2013.

-It is part of a modular BMW engine family of straight-three (B38), straight-four (B48) and straight-six (B58) petrol engines, which use a displacement of 400 cc per cylinder.
+It is part of a modular BMW engine family, of straight-three (B38), straight-four (B48) and straight-six (B58) alloy block and head petrol engines, which use a displacement of 400 cc per cylinder in the 1.2 and 500 cc per cylinder in the 1.5.
 It specifically shares a lot of components with the BMW B37, due to their same size/configuration.

 The B38 is used in front-wheel drive cars (such as the Mini Hatch and BMW 2 Series Active Tourer), as well as BMW's traditional rear-wheel drive and all-wheel drive (xDrive) configurations.
 The first car to use the B38 is the BMW i8 hybrid sports coupé, where it is used as a transverse mid-mounted engine.

 Design

-The B38 features direct injection, an 11:1 compression ratio, variable valve timing (double-VANOS) and the twin-power turbo turbocharger with the world's first aluminium turbine housing, manufactured by Continental.
+The B38 features direct injection, an 11:1 compression ratio, variable valve timing (double-VANOS) and the single-scroll turbocharger with the world's first aluminium turbine housing, manufactured by Continental.